Yandex Cloud

 +----------------------+----------------+-------------+-------------------------------------------------------------------------------------------------------------------------------+---------------------+---------+

-For example, for a Serverless database:
+For example, for a serverless database:

-• Endpoint: grpcs://ydb.serverless.yandexcloud.net:2135.
+• Endpoint: grpcs://ydb.serverless.yandexcloud.net:2135

-• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnudu2n9ri35luqe4h1.
+• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnudu2n9ri35luqe4h1

-For a Dedicated database:
+For a dedicated database:

-• Endpoint: grpcs://lb.etnk1u65e4shtgj338va.ydb.mdb.yandexcloud.net:2135.
+• Endpoint: grpcs://lb.etnk1u65e4shtgj338va.ydb.mdb.yandexcloud.net:2135

-• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnk1u65e4shtgj338va.
+• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnk1u65e4shtgj338va

 Use the get REST API method for the Database resource or the DatabaseService/Get gRPC API call and provide the database ID in the databaseId request parameter.

-For example, for a Serverless database:
+For example, for a serverless database:

-• Endpoint: grpcs://ydb.serverless.yandexcloud.net:2135.
+• Endpoint: grpcs://ydb.serverless.yandexcloud.net:2135

-• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnudu2n9ri35luqe4h1.
+• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnudu2n9ri35luqe4h1

-For a Dedicated database:
+For a dedicated database:

-• Endpoint: grpcs://lb.etnk1u65e4shtgj338va.ydb.mdb.yandexcloud.net:2135.
+• Endpoint: grpcs://lb.etnk1u65e4shtgj338va.ydb.mdb.yandexcloud.net:2135

-• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnk1u65e4shtgj338va.
+• Path: /ru-central1/b1gia87mbaomkfvs6rgl/etnk1u65e4shtgj338va

 Set up authenticationSet up authentication

-Select one of the authentication modes:
+Select the authentication mode:

 • Authorized access key: Recommended for running YDB CLI commands from outside Yandex Cloud under a service account.

-Set up the selected mode:
+Set up the mode you selected:

 OAuth token